10DLC Campaign Registration

 Terms & Conditions

-Your terms & conditions page should describe any applicable terms and conditions related to the messaging program (e.g., how to opt-out, customer care contact information, and link to any applicable privacy policy).
+While a terms & conditions page is not required in most cases, this will depend on your opt-in method and use case.
+Your terms & conditions page should describe any applicable terms and conditions related to messaging (e.g., how to opt-out, customer care contact information, and link to any applicable privacy policy).
+10DLC Requirements:

 • Your Company or DBA (brand) name